zxue/upgrade-ibm-maximo-to-mas-on-vsphere/README.md

 - On the OpenShift cluster, run `dd if=/dev/zero bs=1M count=10240 | nc -n <ip of db server> 12345`

-Optionally, run a database testing tool, which will be made available soon.
+Optionally, run a database testing tool in java, which will be made available soon.
 Open the terminal session of the MAS Manage `<instance>-<workspace>-all` pod, and run the commands below.

 ```
 cd /tmp

-curl -L -v -o DBTest.class https://ibm.box.com/shared/static/xxx.class (We will update the url when the testing tool is publically available)
+curl -L -v -o DBTest.class https://ibm.box.com/shared/static/xxx.class

 find / |grep oraclethin
 ```